oss-slu/oss.slu.github.io/blog/2024-03-14-pi4micronaut.md

 ---
-title:Pi4Micronaut - A new recipe from Open Source - SLU
+title: Pi4Micronaut - A new recipe from Open Source - SLU
 description: Is it a 'Pi'e?
 Yes, we made a recipe named **Pi4Micronaut** with the base of Java using the ingredients like Micronaut and Pi4J.
 This is baked at Open Source - SLU research lab and served hot on a Raspberry Pi.
 Confused?
 Let me explain what is this all about.
 slug: pi4micronaut
 authors: [ruthvik]